Rafael Frühbeck de Burgos: Later life

 In February 2011, the Danish National Symphony Orchestra announced the appointment of Frühbeck de Burgos as its principal conductor, as of the 2012–2013 season, with an initial contract of three years through 2015.
 However, on 4 June 2014, he resigned as chief conductor of the orchestra, with immediate effect.
 In parallel, Frühbeck de Burgos announced his retirement from conducting and that he had cancer.
-His final concert as a conductor had been in Washington, DC on 14 March 2014, with the National Symphony Orchestra.
+His final concert as a conductor had been in Washington, DC, on 14 March 2014, with the National Symphony Orchestra.

 Frühbeck de Burgos died on 11 June 2014 in Pamplona, Spain.
 He was buried in his home town of Burgos.
 He was survived by his wife, María del Carmen Martínez de Frühbeck, whom he married in 1959, and his two children, Rafael Frühbeck Martínez and Gema Frühbeck Martínez.

 Recognition

-Frühbeck de Burgos recorded on a number of labels, where his recordings include Felix Mendelssohn's Elijah, the Mozart Requiem, Carl Orff's Carmina Burana, and Georges Bizet's Carmen.
+Frühbeck de Burgos recorded on a number of labels, where his recordings include Felix Mendelssohn's Elijah, Paulus the Mozart Requiem, Carl Orff's Carmina Burana, and Georges Bizet's Carmen.
 He was known as well for his recording of the complete works of Manuel de Falla and a series of complete zarzuela recordings.
 Frühbeck orchestrated a suite from Isaac Albéniz's Suite española and conducted the New Philharmonia Orchestra in a commercial recording of this arrangement.
 His work in contemporary music included conducting the world premiere production of Gian Carlo Menotti's opera Goya.
 He was a member of the Academy of Fine Arts and History Institución Fernán González.
 His honours include the 2011 Conductor of the Year award from Musical America.